-Table 13 Relevant State Environmental Planning Policies SEPP Relevance Y/N Comments SEPP The Resilience and Hazards SEPP Yes The application for a Planning Proposal will not change the Resilience and repealed and replace three former SEPPs land use zoning and therefore any development for Hazards 2021 related to coastal management, hazardous residential and non-residential uses will require and offensive development and remediation contamination investigations.
-A Preliminary Site of land.
-Investigation prepared by Geosyntec has been submitted

-SEPP Relevance Y/N Comments for the site.
+Table 13 Relevant State Environmental Planning Policies SEPP Relevance Y/N Comments SEPP Resilience and Hazards 2021 The Resilience and Hazards SEPP repealed and replace three former SEPPs related to coastal management, hazardous and offensive development and remediation of land.
+The application for a Planning Proposal will not change the land use zoning and therefore any development for residential and non-residential uses will require contamination investigations.
+A Preliminary Site Investigation prepared by Geosyntec has been submitted ernn.
+Delaware VAL Comments SEPP Relevance Y/N Comments for the site.
 This application for a Planning Proposal will no result in any activities which would be likely to expose humans or the environment to risks of contamination.
-It also noted that the site is currently zoned for Mediu Density Residential in which it is occupied by two residential flat buildings with approximately 106 dwellings.
-The proposal is consistent with the use already established of site.
-In terms of Coastal Management and Hazardous of Coastal Management and Coastal Management and Coastal Management and Coastal Management and Coastal Management SEPP (Building Sustainability Index: BASIX) 2004 This SEPP requires residential development to achieve minimum performance standards for thermal comfort and water efficiency with the intention of reducing demand for energy and potable water.
-Yes This application does not change the manner in which th SEPP will apply to any future development application for new residential accommodation.
+It is also noted that the site is currently zoned for Medium Density Residential in which it is occupied by two residentia flat buildings with approximately 106 dwellings.
+The proposal is consistent with the use already established on site.
+In terms of Coastal Management and Hazardous of Offensive Material, the application does not change the manner in which the chapters of the SEPP applies to the site.
+SEPP (Building Sustainability Index: BASIX) 2004 This SEPP requires residential development to achieve minimum performance standards for thermal comfort and water efficiency with the intention of reducing demand for energy and potable water.
+Yes This application does not change the manner in which this SEPP will apply to any future development application for new residential accommodation.
 SEPP (Housing) 2021 This SEPP aims to incentivise the supply and ensure the effective delivery of new affordable and diverse housing.
 The Housing SEPP consolidates five existing housing related policies, including: • State Environmental Planning Policy (Affordable Rental Housing) 2009 (ARHSEPP); • State Environmental Planning Policy (Housing for Seniors and People with a Disability) 2004 (Seniors SEPP); • State Environmental Planning Policy No 70 - Affordable Housing (Revised Schemes) (SEPP 70); • State Environmental Planning Policy No 21 - Caravan Parks; and • State Environmental Planning Policy No 36 - Manufactured Home Estates.
-Yes This application does not change the manner in which the SEPP applies to the site.
-As the site is within 800m of railway station it would be deemed in an accessible are and the SEPP (Housing) 2021 would apply, if sought by the applicant.
-As detailed, the applicant is seeking to provid 5% of residential gross floor area as affordable housing under this SEPP, and will form part of the VPA.
+Yes This application does not change the manner in which this SEPP applies to the site.
+As the site is within 800m of a railway station it would be deemed in an accessible area, and the SEPP (Housing) 2021 would apply, if sought by the applicant.
+As detailed, the applicant is seeking to provide 5% of residential gross floor area as affordable housing under this SEPP, and will form part of the VPA.
 SEPP (Exempt and Complying Development Codes) 2008 This SEPP defines types of development for which development consent is not required.
-Yes This application for a Planning Proposal does not chang the manner in which this SEPP applies to the site.
+Yes This application for a Planning Proposal does not change the manner in which this SEPP applies to the site.